anaskhaled98/Kanban-Board/README.md

 # Kanban Board

-*Kanban Board* is a project management tool simple flexible and powerful.
+*Kanban Board* is a simple flexible and powerful project management tool.

 ## Usage
 Start up a board in seconds, automate tedious tasks, and increase your productivity.